MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 First I create the Azure Service Principal following the documentation.
 I wanted to use a certificate for the Service Principal authentication because I had not done this before and wanted to learn the process.
 Jetbrains also advise to avoid storing passwords for external accounts in [TeamCity in this response from support].
 There's also this [issue tracker] that shows they are working on improving security of secrets held.

-Here's the code to create the Service Principal, it creates a certificate locally that is used for the Service Principal to connect.
+Here's the code to create the Service Principal, it creates a local self-signed certificate that is used for the Service Principal to connect.
 This certificate should be copied (included the private key) to where you want the service principal to be able to login (i.e. the build agents).

 ```powershell
 # Create an Azure Service principal with a cert for authentication